boots-edu/textbook/source/text/1-introduction/variables.md

 ```

 This would compute the same value if `X=3`, but would also compute a correct value for any other value of `X`.
 This is the basic idea of why we use variables.
-We can write a single expression that computes a correct answer for many possible values of `X`.
+We can write a single expression that computes a correct answer for many possible values of `X` (the __variable__).

 ## Another Math Example